Schildgard/Schildgard/README.md

 🔭 looking for a job or internship in order to gain experience in the IT Industry!

-👨‍🎓 currently studying Games Programming at the SAE Institute in Bochum, Germany, aiming straight for my Diplomas degree by april 25!.
+👨‍🎓 currently studying Games Programming at the SAE Institute in Bochum, Germany, aiming straight for my Diplomas degree!
 🖥️ working with C# and Unity Game Engine for over a year.
 📖 learning the basics of C to further improve my understanding of programming fundamentals.
 📖 currently making my first experience with C++ and Unreal Engine during my third semester of my diploma education.